Andy Williams (footballer, born 1986): Doncaster Rovers

 On 19 June 2015, Williams signed for Doncaster Rovers on a three-year deal, despite interest from several other clubs including Bradford City, Scunthorpe United, Sheffield United and Millwall.
 On 27 August he scored his first professional hat-trick in a 4–1 win over former club Yeovil Town.
 He was released by Doncaster in May 2018.

 Cheltenham Town

 In July 2020, he signed for Cheltenham Town, on a one-year deal.
 Following Cheltenham's title-winning campaign, Williams triggered a clause to sign a new one-year deal with the club.
 On 6 May 2022, Williams was released by the club after not being offered a further contract.

 Walsall

-On 15 June 2022, Williams agreed to join Walsall on a one-year contract, active from 1 July when his Cheltenham contract expires.
+On 15 June 2022, Williams agreed to join Walsall on a one-year contract, active from 1 July when his Cheltenham contract expired.
+He only managed 3 goals in 46 appearances across all competitions, being released at the end of the season.

+Return to Hereford

+On 6 June 2023, Williams agreed to drop down two leagues and enter part-time football by joining National League North club Hereford from 1 July, when his Walsall contract expired.
+Born in Hereford, Williams' career had begun at Hereford's predecessor club Hereford United 18 years previously.
+Williams suffered a knee injury in pre-season that required surgery and caused him to miss the first five months of the season.
+He made his debut for the club on 23 December 2023, coming on as a 73rd minute substitute for Tom Pugh in a 2–1 home league win against Spennymoor Town.
+He scored his first goals for the club three days later, including a 99th minute winner, in a 3–2 win away at local rivals Gloucester City.
+After scoring 11 goals in 23 games by the end of the season, on 3 May 2024, Hereford announced that Williams had signed a contract extension until the end of the 2024–25 season.

+During the 2024–25 season, Williams appeared in all but two matches, scoring 10 goals in 48 appearances across all competitions, as Hereford finished 10th and missed out on the play-offs by one point.
+On 8 June 2025, he extended his stay at the club for a further year.